-If you are looking to pay one price ($12 for adults and $10 for kids) to experience all the fun a pumpkin patch has to offer and take home a pumpkin of your choosing, Smith Family Farms is the place for you.
+If you are looking to pay one price ($13.50 per person, under two are free) to experience all the fun a pumpkin patch has to offer and take home a pumpkin of your choosing, Smith Family Farms is the place for you.

 Smith Family Farms in Brentwood is known for its heirloom tomatoes, peppers, and stonefruit, but come October, they are in the pumpkin patch business.
-There is a corn maze, live music, farm animals, and a tractor ride to the pumpkin patch to enjoy.
+There is a corn maze, live music, and farm animals, to enjoy in addition to the pumpkin patch.

 4350 Sellers Ave Brentwood